Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

  LIMIT 3
 ```

-See the [PostgreSQL online documentation about the `LIMIT` clause](http://www.postgresql.org/docs/current/static/sql-select.html#SQL-LIMIT) for further syntax details of this clause.

 ### Don't Lose that Film!

 Your task is to write an SQL query to find the the `Film` with the highest `replacement_cost`.
 Your query should only return a single result row, with the following columns: